Today, I have something really special to share…

 For others, you may not even consider this important to your decision.

-But for those who care, it’s important to understand the political leanings of the county you’re looking at.
+But for those who care, it’s important to understand the political leanings of the county you’re considering.

 Is it a dark red (votes Republican) county in rural Texas?